mhenke/cfwheels-training/00-upandrunning.md

 #### What is a migration?

 Migrations are a convenient way for you to alter your database in a structured and organized manner.
 Migrations are meant to be **symmetric**.
-Whatever a migration changes inside the "up" method should be **undone** with the "down" method.
+Whatever a migration changes inside the ```up``` method should be **undone** with the ```down``` method.
 Frequently in development you'll think you want the database to look one way, and then realize you need something different.
 You can create a migration to make your changes to the database, start building, and then revert as necessary.

 Let's generate a "Create table" migration for our articles table.
 In the browser select, DBMigration link in the Wheels debugging section and open it in a new tab (This will make switching between plugins and our code easier).
 And complete the page like: